jbottum/t5pat/langchain_markdown46.md

 2. AutoModelForSeq2SeqLM.from_pretrained(model_id): Loads the model for sequence-to-sequence language generation tasks.
 3. pipeline("text2text-generation", model=model, tokenizer=tokenizer, max_length=512): Creates a pipeline object for text generation using the model.

-The script then processes several prompts and answers questions on knowledge retreival, text2text question answering and question answering with various forms of reasoning.
+The script then processes several prompts and answers questions on knowledge retreival, question answering with various forms of reasoning and a long question with details in context to be answered.

 ## Detailed review of the code blocks